800 Series Shinkansen

 The 800 series (800系, Happyaku-kei) is a Japanese Shinkansen high-speed train type operated by Kyushu Railway Company (JR Kyushu) on the Kyushu Shinkansen high-speed rail line.
-Built by Hitachi, the trains were introduced on the Tsubame services from March 2004.
+Built by Hitachi, the trains were introduced on the all-stops Tsubame services from March 2004.

 The 800 series has a maximum speed of 260 km/h in service, although its maximum design speed is 285 km/h.
 It was one of the two recipients of the 45th Laurel Prize awarded by the Japan Railfan Club in 2005.

 It abandoned the 700's "duckbill" nose in favor of a sharper nose.
 The livery is white, with a red stripe.

 Following the opening of the entire Kyushu Shinkansen route on 12 March 2011, 800 series trains were primarily used on all-stations Tsubame services operating mostly between Hakata and Kumamoto.
 They also operate some Sakura services within the Kyushu Shinkansen.

 Formation

 Cars 2 and 5 are equipped with PS207K single-arm pantographs.